MinhHieu2804/music_app/README.md

 ## Introduction

 Music App is a music-streaming application for music enthusiasts and music lovers.
-Find your favourite tunes, play it and add it into your playlist; all can be done using Music App.
+Find your favourite tunes, play it and add it into your playlist - all can be done using Music App.

 ## Installation guide

 This app is wrtten using Flutter.
-To run the app, following those steps below:
+To run the app, follow those steps below:

 1. Install flutter.
 [Flutter's official guide](https://docs.flutter.dev/get-started/install) covers all the thing you need to do step-by-step.
 2. Clone the [project's source code](https://github.com/MinhHieu2804/music_app).